 Although the trail begins in a convenient location, that is not the sole reason to take this trip across rocky cliffs and up wooden steps.
 The views along the Igidae Coastal Walk are amazing and worth every step.
 There are plenty of exciting rock formations along the trail as well.

 You can capture photos of fishermen standing on stone cliffs while sparkling high-rises dot the horizon.
 This trail is unforgettable but can get busy, especially on weekends.
-For the best solo experience, start this trail early.
+For the best Busan solo travel experience, start this trail early.
 It is not a wide trail, so you will need to yield to other hikers.

 4. Walk on Glass at the Oryukdo Skywalk